-Anne Arundel County is governed by an elected County Executive and County Council.
+An elected County Executive and County Council govern Anne Arundel County.
 The County Council is the legislative body of Anne Arundel County government and approves all policy and budgetary actions.
 The County Executive, representing the executive branch of government, appoints the Chief Administrative Officer and other heads of executive agencies to implement the policies and budgets as approved by the County Council.
 The Chief Administrative Officer, on behalf of the County Executive, oversees ACDS, which is responsible for administering housing and community development funds, including CDBG, HOME, ESG, HOPWA and CoC, and other related activities in the County.
-ACDS, which was created by the County in 1993, and is governed by a 13-member Board of Directors, has over 25 years of experience administering federal funds, as well as directly implementing housing and community development activities.
-In addition to acting as an affordable housing developer and providing direct services, such as homeownership counseling, mortgage assistance, and property rehabilitation, ACDS works closely with partners such as the Housing Commission and the Homelessness Coalition to plan and administer federal funds to support the work of a large network of nonprofit organizations, Community Housing Development Organizations (CHDOs) and affordable housing developers.
+ACDS, which was created by the County in 1993, and is governed by a 13-member Board of Directors, has over 25 years of experience administering federal funds, as well as implementing housing and community development activities.
+In addition to acting as an affordable housing developer and providing direct services, such as homeownership counseling, mortgage assistance, property rehabilitation, rental assistance, and a tenant-based rental assistance program, ACDS works closely with partners such as the Housing Commission and the Homelessness Coalition to plan and administer federal funds to support the work of a large network of nonprofit organizations, Community Housing Development Organizations (CHDOs) and affordable housing developers.
 This network provides housing and services to low- and moderate-income households, as well as to those who are homeless, have a developmental disability, are mentally ill, have been diagnosed with HIV/AIDS, or have a substance use disorder.